A coach's role is to guide, support, encourage. Not always easy! Hands-on, fun exercise to develop skills in a safe environment.

 K. Houseman, Consultant

-I love this activity.
+I love 'Coaching and Mentoring'.
 It perfectly balances the need to know if someone is being trained, coached or mentored and the challenges that come with trying it for the first time.
 So difficult to not give direct answers on this which is a great practical activity.
 Have run it with up to 24 before (2 sets), and worked really well.
 I have participants who talk to me months later still having nightmares about invisible black blocks!
 A great learning experience with some fun along the way.

 Lisa Gritton, Head of Talent & Development (UK), Nobia AB